pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/GettingStarted.md

   * ``IssueReporter/fatalError``: A fatal error is raised and execution of your app is permanently stopped.

-You an also create your own custom issue reporter by defining a type that conforms to the ``IssueReporter`` protocol.
-It has one requirement, ``IssueReporter/reportIssue(_:fileID:filePath:line:column:)``, which you can implement to report issues in any way you want.
+You can create your own custom issue reporter by defining a type that conforms to the ``IssueReporter`` protocol.
+Its primary requirement is ``IssueReporter/reportIssue(_:severity:fileID:filePath:line:column:)``, which you can implement to report issues in any way you want.

 ## Overriding issue reporters